University of Wyoming Graduate Credit FAQ

 Graduate-level Curriculum and Instruction credit is available for these workshops.
 These courses are designed to support teachers as they grow as professionals and simultaneously proceed through the Board Certification process and the UW Master’s program.

-Where will the classes be offered?
+Where will the workshops be offered?

-Who will teach these classes?
+Who will teach these workshops?

 Graduate students/National Board Candidates can enroll in the workshops as many times as necessary/desired.
 For those seeking graduate degrees, up to 9 credits can be applied to the Curriculum and Instruction Master’s degree program as elective hours dependent upon the student’s committee approval.